Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Methodology and Experimental Setup

-We test our method across four sets of tasks, on eleven models, at \(\alpha=0\) (the baseline), \(\alpha=1\), and \(\alpha=2\), where $\alpha$ is the coefficient of extrapolation.
+\textbf{Comparisons.} We test our method across four sets of tasks, on eleven models, at $\alpha=0$ (the original model baseline), $\alpha=1$, and $\alpha=2$.
+These specific values were chosen as our initial exploration points, with $\alpha=0$ serving as a control.
+We provide a more comprehensive analysis across a broader range of $\alpha$ values in Appendix~\ref{appendix:alphas}.

-\textbf{Tasks} We evaluate our model on four different sets of tasks.
-Three of them are drawn from the Inverse Scaling Prize, specifically the \textit{Prompt Injection}, \textit{Pattern Match Suppression} and \textit{Redefine} tasks.
-The last set, termed \textit{Strong Local Priors}, is a custom task set that we introduce and make publicly available with our code.
-Refer to Table~\ref{tab:dataset_examples} for examples of prompts from each dataset, which specifies what part constitutes a task description.
+\textbf{Tasks:} We evaluate our model on four task sets: three from the Inverse Scaling Prize (\textit{Prompt Injection}, \textit{Pattern Match Suppression}, \textit{Redefine}), and one custom set (\textit{Strong Local Priors}).
+The Inverse Scaling Prize tasks were specifically selected for their clean task/data decomposition and their demonstrated inverse scaling behavior up to 540B parameter models, as reported by \citet{wei2023inverse}.
+Table~\ref{tab:dataset_examples} provides examples of prompts from each dataset, illustrating the task/data split.

-\textbf{Model Architecture} Our experimental models comprise a range of transformer architectures, including four different sizes of GPT-2, two sizes of Llama 2, two recent Mistral models, and several OpenAI models via their API.
-This allows us to compare results both between models, and across different sizes of a fixed model.
+\textbf{Model Architecture.} Our experimental models comprise a range of transformer architectures, including four GPT-2 sizes, two Llama 2 sizes, two Mistral models, and several OpenAI models via API.
+This diverse selection allows us to compare results both between models and across different sizes of a fixed model, providing a broad view of PAD's effectiveness across various model architectures.
+For small local experiments we used GTX 1060-Ti, and for larger ones a rented A6000.

-\textbf{Metric} We use a \textit{Probability of Correct Completion} as the metric to evaluate model performance.
+\textbf{Metric.} We use a \textit{Probability of Correct Completion} as the metric to evaluate model performance.
+This metric naturally captures the success rate of the model in fulfilling the requirements of the task description.
 A completion is correct if it fulfills the requirements of the task description, and incorrect otherwise.
-We primarily run all models at temperature $1.0$: results for temperature $0.0$ are in Appendix~\ref{appendix:alphas}.